by Scott Mehl © Unofficial Royalty 2013

 - Rainier III, Prince of Monaco (1923 – 2005), married Grace Kelly, had one son and two daughters

-Born illegitimate and now divorced, Charlotte knew the very Catholic Monaco would never fully accept her.
-She renounced her rights to the Monegasque throne in May 1944 in favor of her son Rainier.
+Charlotte knew the very Catholic Monaco would never fully accept her.
+In 1944, Charlotte renounced her succession rights to the Monegasque throne in favor of her son Rainier.
 Five years later, her father died and Rainier became Sovereign Prince of Monaco.
 Charlotte left Monaco and moved to the Château de Marchais, the Grimaldi family’s sprawling estate outside Paris, France.
 She attended college, received a degree in social work, and although her family objected, turned the estate into a rehabilitation home for ex-convicts.
 She had a relationship with René Girier, a famed jewel thief known as ‘René la Canne” (René the Cane).
 Her last appearance in Monaco was in 1956 at the wedding of her son Prince Rainier III and Grace Kelly.

 Princess Charlotte of Monaco, Duchess of Valentinois, died in Paris, France on November 15, 1977.
 She is buried at the Chapelle de la Paix (Chapel of Peace) in Monaco, along with her former husband who died in 1964.